 Wellbeing is at the heart of the values of The Perse School in Cambridge.
 A lot of thought went into how they could complement their existing external areas by providing an outside dining area canopy that would blend with the lovely surroundings.
 The school’s chosen option was for two Maxima StarSail canopies.
 The real beauty of the canopied outside dining area that the school created was not just the aesthetic effect of the elegant sail-shaped awnings, but the shade that was achieved from the sun in summer.
 Not only that, but with the use of waterproof fabric, the area is also the perfect shelter from the rain.
 The ability to configure this particular type of dining area canopy to suit the space available also meant that the school was able to create a bespoke look that fits perfectly into its grounds.
 This project is a great example of the versatility of outdoor dining canopies for schools.
 To read more about The Perse School’s outdoor dining area and its lovely fabric shade sail canopy, click here.

 This was a real makeover project for A&S Landscape!
 From an ugly duckling in a sorry state to a swan sitting pride of place in the former quad area of the school.
-When Rushcliffe School in Nottingham approached us for a solution, they already knew that they wanted to revamp the area which was unused and a little bit drab.
-The main aim of the project was to increase the amount of dining space for students, and the school was keen to create an outside eating area, protected by a dining area canopy.
-As the school had grown, they needed to bring in to use areas of the building that simply were not adding value.
-The Motiva Duo dining area canopy range was just perfect for this refurbishment project.
+When Rushcliffe School in Nottingham approached us for a solution, they already knew that they wanted to revamp the area which was unused.
+The aim of the project was to increase the amount of dining space for students, and the school was keen to create an outside eating area, protected by a dining area canopy.
+As the school had grown, they needed to bring in to use areas of the building that were not adding value.
+The Motiva Duo dining area canopy range was perfect for this refurbishment project.
 The area was turned quickly and efficiently into a usable space that provided students with a quality outside eating area.
-Find out more about the dining area canopy we installed at Rushcliffe School here.
+Find out about the dining area canopy we installed at Rushcliffe School.